 Additionally, pumping bras help maintain good hygiene by keeping breast pump tubing clean and out of the way.

-Using a pumping bra eliminates anxiety associated with holding onto your breast pump while expressing.
+Using a pumping bra eliminates anxiety about holding onto your breast pump while expressing.
 It enables multiple users to share one breast pump since you can put different flanges in each bra cup.
 Thus, you should avoid any possible contamination from other users.

 A pumping bra enables you to be discreet if designed with discreet fabric.
 Others will not know that you wear it when nursing in public places or breastfeeding your baby outside your home.

-Materials Needed to Convert a Nursing Bra into a Pumping Bra
+Materials Needed for How to Convert a Nursing Bra into a Pumping Bra

 You must gather a few materials before converting your nursing bra into a pumping bra.
 The materials required for this project are:

-- Nursing Bra: The first and most important material you need is a nursing bra.
+- Nursing Bra: A nursing bra is the most important material you need.
 Ensure that the nursing bra fits you well and provides support, as it will be the base for your pumping bra.

 - Scissors: You will need a pair of sharp scissors to cut the fabric of the nursing bra and create openings for the breast pump flanges.